Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Recipe: Serious Eats

 Ground beef is a Tex-Mex filling often served with cheese on top.
 While not traditional, it is tasty and loved by even hardcore taco purists.
-This recipe uses a few simple spices rather than a spice packet, which can add considerable cost to larger batches.
+This recipe uses a few simple spices rather than a spice packet, which can significantly reduce the cost of larger batches.

 Recipe: Food.com

-Shredded pork is an easy taco filling that takes very little hands-on prep and is made from a cheap cut of meat.
+Shredded pork is an easy taco filling that requires minimal hands-on preparation and is made from a relatively inexpensive cut of meat.
 Leave the pork plain or throw inexpensive dried chilies and herbs into the slow cooker to give it a signature flavor.

 Recipe: Food Network

-Mushrooms are a meaty but vegan alternative to meat-based tacos that provide a ton of flavor and protein-rich nutrition.
+Mushrooms are a meaty yet vegan alternative to meat-based tacos, offering a rich flavor and protein-rich nutrition.
 This super-easy, quick recipe uses inexpensive cremini mushrooms.
 Sliced mushrooms?
 Just cut the cooking time in half.

 Recipe: Food Network

 Arguably one of the best taco fillings of all time — if not the best — carnitas is made from inexpensive pork shoulder.
-The key is getting the texture right and striking the balance between juicy tender meat and some crisp crunchy bits.
-This recipe’s method works every time.
+The key is getting the texture right and striking the balance between juicy, tender meat and some crisp, crunchy bits.
+This recipe’s method is foolproof.

 Recipe: Serious Eats